zimicjs/zimic/README.md

 zimic typegen openapi <input>

 Positionals:
-  input  The path to a local OpenAPI schema file.
-YAML and JSON are supported.
+  input  The path to a local OpenAPI schema file or an URL to fetch it.
+Version
-                                                             [string] [required]
+         3.x is supported as YAML or JSON.                   [string] [required]

 Options:
   -o, --output        The path to write the generated types to.
 If not provided,